 There are three main kinds of ECG’s

-Resting kind of ECG: This type of ECG’s is used to examine the functioning of the heart in the rest position.
-While performing this test patient is asked to relax and heartbeat is recorded.
+Resting ECG: This type of ECG is used to examine the electrical activity of the heart at the rest position.
+While performing this test, the patient is asked to relax and then, their heartbeat is recorded.

-Exercise kind of ECG: This type of ECG’s is used to examine the changes in heart functioning during stress or exercise.
-In this test, a patient is asked to run or walk on the treadmill or a cycle while the heartbeat is getting recorded.
+Exercise ECG: This type of ECG is used to examine the electrical activity of the heart during stress or exercise.
+In this test, a patient is asked to run or walk on the treadmill or a cycle while the heartbeat is recorded.